welcome banner

 You quite possibly got to these pages from my ham radio webpages.

-I'm in a great road cycling club here in Tucson.
 I've shelved my extreme riding, but still ride the Loop on my old Felt F1.

 Ah, for those glory days in the Rockies or the Pyrenees or wherever, cruising fast toward that patch of blue with the gang.